-The Lord has blessed ACO with a truly incredible staff.
-The men and women that have chosen to be part of this organization all enjoy the same common bond of wanting to share the rivers we paddle with you, our guests.
+The Lord has blessed ACO with a truly incredible staff over the years, some of whom are in the photo above.
+The people that have chosen to be part of this organization all enjoy the same common bond of wanting to share the rivers we paddle with you, our guests.
 They range in age from their late teens to being “seasoned citizens” and come from all walks of life.
 They are some of the most caring, dedicated, and professional raft guides you’ll ever paddle with.
-All together, our guides have 424 years of river running experience!
+All together, our guides have nearly 500 years of river running experience!
 We are very proud of each and every one and wanted to give you this opportunity to meet them before your next trip with us.

 I started whitewater rafting when I was 10, and have been addicted ever since.